algorandfoundation/algokit-cli/docs/features/project/run.md

 - **AlgoKit Project**: The root command that encompasses all project-related functionalities.
 - **Workspace**: A root folder that is managing multiple related sub-projects.
 - **Standalone Project**: An isolated project structure for simpler applications.
-- **Custom Commands**: Commands defined by the user in the `.algokit.toml` and automatically injected into `algokit project run` command group when running `algokit project run` from a root of a workspace containing standalone projects with custom commands or directly from a standalone project with custom commands defined in `.algokit.toml` file.
+- **Custom Commands**: Commands defined by the user in the `.algokit.toml` and automatically injected into the `algokit project run` command group.

 ### Workspace cli options